4 Things To Know About How Stress Can Cause Eating Disorders And Depression

 Having a poor body image and relationship with food is stressful!
 And that stress in and of itself worsens body image and triggers eating disorder thinking and behaviors.

 Hello, vicious cycle.

-It is a hard trap to get out of.
-Once you see it, though, you are in a position to make some changes to stop the cycle from continuing.
+It’s a hard trap to get out of.
+Once you see it, though, you’re in a position to make some changes to stop the cycle from continuing.